suldaenar/Data-Analyst-Portfolio/README.md

 Hello, my name is Hana V.

-I want to change my career to a data analyst and I would like to use this portfolio to show what I can do.
+I want to change my career to a data engineer/analyst and I would like to use this portfolio to show what I can do.

 To begin with, I uploaded the NY Housing project, where I cleaned the dataset using Python and prepared it for further analysis.